Does your home have a dedicated office space?

 Even if you don’t work from home, chances are you need to use your home for some form of ‘office’ work on a fairly regular basis.
 This could be general household admin, voluntary work, studying for an additional qualification, or a homework space for the kids.
 Whatever the need, trying to turn the kitchen table into an ad-hoc office isn’t always the ideal solution!

-If you’d like to create a home office that integrates seamlessly into your home’s layout and style, read on for lots of tips on how to get it right.
+If you’d like to create a home office that integrates seamlessly into your home’s layout and style, while also helping you to be more productive, read on for lots of tips on how to get it right.

 Choose the right location